d-bl/GroundForge/docs/help/index.md

 -----------------

 In the following tutorial, we will explore a versatile ground from the [Whiting catalogue](/gw-lace-to-gf/) to illustrate how to use some basic features of GroundForge.
 Clicking on a photo in the catalogue will take you to the associated page in Mrs. Whiting's book "A lace guide for makers and collectors".
-Clicking on the [diagram link] above the image to launch the GroundForge tool initialized with the details of the selected Whiting ground.
+Click on the [diagram] link above the image to launch the GroundForge tool, initialized with the details of the selected Whiting ground.

 For each lace ground there is a [dedicated page](../tiles.html).
 The page contains a prototype diagram where the ground and its stitches are defined.